When it comes to strengthening your muscles and improving your overall fitness, there are so many types of exercise and approaches to turn to.

 All of this is to say that one person’s weightlifting workout can look quite different than another person who is considering the benefits of calisthenics vs weights.

-That said, while both calisthenics and weights share the common goal of strengthening the muscles, calisthenics exercises use only body weight for the resistance and tend to involve lots of reps at a faster rate, whereas weight training exercises use some external load with fewer reps with much more resistance.
+That said, while both calisthenics and weights share the common goal of strengthening the muscles, calisthenics exercises use only body weight for the resistance and tend to involve lots of reps at a faster rate, whereas weight training exercises use some external weight with fewer reps with much more resistance.

 Thus, as a takeaway, here are some guidelines as to whether you should do calisthenics or weights: